inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 millennia after the birth of Jesus he would not have a world where there are more Muslims than Catholics, more Hindus than Protestants, and more nontheists than Catholics and Protestants combined.
--- John K. Naland, "The First Easter", Free Inquiry magazine, Vol. 8, No. 2 Mix's Law:
+-- John K. Naland, "The First Easter", Free Inquiry azine, Vol. 8, No. 2 Mix's Law:
 	There is nothing more permanent than a temporary building.
 	There is nothing more permanent than a temporary tax.
 Start every day off with a smile and get it over with.
 		-- W.C.
 Fields
-Any sufficiently advanced technology is indistinguishable from magic.
+Any sufficiently advanced technology is indistinguishable from ic.
 		-- Arthur C. Clarke
 I took a course in speed reading and was able to read War and Peace in twenty minutes.